-SWEA Boston Chapter offers an annual scholarship of $8,000.
-It is annually awarded to one or two well-merited female undergraduate or graduate students at a New England university who wish to pursue studies or a work/study program in Sweden for at least one semester.
+SWEA Boston Chapter offers an annual scholarship of $10,000.
+It is annually awarded to one or more well-merited female undergraduate or graduate students at a New England university who wish to pursue studies or a work/study program in Sweden for at least one semester.
 Also, special research projects in Sweden by New England women are encouraged and will be considered.

 The SWEA Boston Scholarship is made possible through the organization’s annual fund raiser, “Swedish Yuletide- The SWEA Fair and Holiday Celebration,” that is held at the Cyclorama, the Boston Center for the Arts, in December every year.

-This year´s scholarship luncheon and award ceremony will be held Sunday May 7, 2017 at the Scandinavian Living Center in Newton, MA.
+This year´s scholarship luncheon and award ceremony was held Sunday May 7, 2017 at the Scandinavian Living Center in Newton, MA.